The Knight Before Christmas: Plot

-In Norwich, England, on December 18, 1334, knight Sir Cole Christopher Fredrick Lyons and his brother Geoffrey participate in an annual Christmas hawking competition.
-Cole goes to the woods, while Geoffrey combs the castle for the hawk.
+In Norwich, England, on December 18, 1334, knight Sir Cole Christopher Fredrick Lyons and his brother Geoffrey participate in the annual Christmas hawking competition.
+Cole goes into the woods, while Geoffrey combs the castle for the hawk.
 Cole soon runs into an old crone named Kayela, whom he offers to escort to shelter.
-She thanks him for his kindness, and tells him that she will magically send him to a faraway land on a knightly quest, where he will see things like "flying steel dragons and horses" (airplanes and cars) and "magic boxes that make merry" (televisions).
-After her explanation, she gives him a glowing blue medallion and tells him that if he doesn't fulfill his quest before midnight on Christmas Eve, he will never be a true knight – but does not explain the nature of the quest itself.
+She thanks him for his kindness.

+Kayala then tells Cole she will magically send him to a faraway land on a knightly quest, where he will see things like "flying steel dragons and horses" (airplanes and cars) and "magic boxes that make merry" (televisions).
+After her explanation, she gives him a glowing blue medallion.
+Cole is told that if he does not fulfill his quest before midnight on Christmas Eve, he will never be a true knight – but she does not explain the nature of the quest itself.

-In the year 2019 on the same day in Bracebridge, a small city in Ohio, high school science teacher Brooke Winters, who is disillusioned by love, agrees to take her niece Claire to the opening of the "Christmas Castle", which is the same place Cole arrives in.
-Cole, confused by the new and unfamiliar surroundings, gets hit by Brooke's car by accident, and is taken to the hospital, where Officer Stevens checks his background and assumes that he must have amnesia, as he has no ID and claims to be a medieval knight.
+In the year 2019 on the same day in Bracebridge, a small city in Ohio, high school science teacher Brooke Winters.
+She is disillusioned by love, agrees to take her niece Claire to the opening of the "Christmas Castle", the same place Cole arrives in.
+Cole, confused by the new and unfamiliar surroundings, is accidentally hit by Brooke's car.

+Cole is taken to the hospital, where Officer Stevens checks his background and assumes that he must have amnesia, as he has no ID and claims to be a medieval knight.
 Brooke offers to let him stay at her guest home while he recovers.
-Cole gradually acclimates to his new environment, discovering modern-day innovations such as radios, diners, manners, and Alexa.
+Cole gradually acclimates to his new environment, discovering modern-day innovations such as radios, diners, TV, manners, and Alexa.